safugl/fmri-nuisance-effects/README.md

 <img title="example02" alt="example_results02" src="./examples/example02.png">

 # Example 03
-This example uses data available on OpenfMRI (id: ds000030) described in https://www.nature.com/articles/sdata2016110.
+Data used for this example was obtained from the OpenNeuro database.
+Its accession number is ds000030.
+The data are described in https://www.nature.com/articles/sdata2016110.
 Preprocessed data and confound signals are extracted from 261 participants.
 Different sets of confound signals are incorporated into the described framework.
 The four following models are considered: